airordl/random-workout-generator-fastapi/README.md

 2. Open `index.html` in your browser.

-3. See your random workout appear on the page.
+3. See your random workout appear on the page and refresh the page for a new set of random workouts

 ---